 - collagen and elastin breakdown and cannot work efficiently

 - digestion and digestive enzyme production drastically slow down

 - lack of ability to absorb sufficient nutrients

 - poor sleeping habits or insomnia

-Reading through this list, I’m sure you can begin to understand why skin conditions occur during times of stress, and why it’s hard to heal the body when our sympathetic nervous system is overactive.
-The body literally breaks down, digestion and immunity weaken, and inflammation increases.
+Reading through this list, I’m sure you can begin to understand why skin conditions may occur during times of stress, and why it’s hard to heal the body when our sympathetic nervous system is overactive or we have unresolved conflicts in our lives.

 You can also begin to see why this system should be your first system of focus.
-Yes, digestive health and lymphatic health are vital to focus on when healing the skin, but, as you can see above, when the nervous system is out of balance, both the digestive system and lymphatic system become compromised.
+Yes, digestive health and lymphatic health are often the topic of focus in the naturopathic industry, but, as you can see above, when the nervous system is out of balance, both the digestive system and lymphatic system become compromised.
 Because of this, no matter how well you’re trying to take care of these two systems, you’re not going to be fully successful at healing them if your nervous system is out of balance.

 You can be eating the healthiest, most holistic diet possible, but if your body is in the sympathetic nervous system and is not producing the digestive enzymes needed to break that food down, or absorb the nutrients from it, you’re not going to fully benefit from that diet, until you take care of your nervous system.
 The same scenario applies to the lymphatic system.

 This was the issue I had in my own healing journey.
 It seemed like I was doing everything right… I was eating the perfect diet.
 I was exercising.
 I was using a minimalist skin care routine and massaging my face.
 All of this was right, only it wasn’t working as effective as it should have, because I was living with chronic stress and my nervous system was completely out of balance because of it.